OpenPrinting/openprinting.github.io/_posts/2022-04-25-OpenPrinting News Flash - OpenPrinting and Ubuntu on the Linux App Summit 2022.md

 Recordings of the full event on YouTube (only Auditorium, not BoFs): [Friday](https://www.youtube.com/watch?v=CBPefa0Ckq8), [Saturday](https://www.youtube.com/watch?v=HxM15UOVmyA)

+**Update: Survey results available!**

+After the event a survey was taken and a [summary of the results](https://gitlab.com/linuxappsummit/las-2022/-/issues/45#note_999894547) is posted now.

+Thanks, Heather Ellsworth, for this nice summary!

 **Ubuntu 22.04 LTS (Jammy Jellyfish) Release Parties**

 Last week, Ubuntu 22.04 LTS was released, and therefore we have organized release parties on the LAS 2022.